arihantv140305/LS-Introduction-to-Cryptography/Project/README.md

 ## Part 1 - Vigenère Cracker

 Write a script to input a Vigenère-encrypted ciphertext and print the plaintext and key.
+Find out how to perform cryptanalysis on the Vignère cipher using Google or elsewhere.

 ### Constraints
 The input ciphertext will only contain lower case letters, spaces and punctuations.
 The spaces and punctuations are not encrypted.
 You may use Python, C or C++ to write your script.